 Low FODMAP Food List & Printable Shopping List

+This low FODMAP food list will help you navigate the low FODMAP diet.
 Starting a low FODMAP diet can be challenging, frustrating and downright overwhelming.
 Many people with IBS are still trying to figure out “what is fodmap, why are high FODMAP foods bad for me, and how will a low FODMAP diet plan help me?”
 For those who have just been introduced to the diet, your new lifestyle can seem limiting.
 The truth is though, it only seems limiting because you haven’t been introduced to all the great foods that are on the low FODMAP food list.

 The low FODMAP food list includes a variety of vegetables, fruits, proteins, breads and more - but what makes a food low FODMAP?
 In general, FODMAP is an acronym that stands for: Fermentable, Oligosaccharides, Disaccharides, Monosaccharides and Polyols.
 Without being too scientific, these saccharides and polyols are short-chain carbohydrates that can ferment in your large intestine.
 As a result, some individuals may experience pain, bloating and digestive symptoms.
 By sticking to the foods listed on the low FODMAP food list, these individuals can avoid ingredients that lead to this digestive discomfort.